nginxinc/nginx-loadbalancer-kubernetes/docs/README.md

 <br/>

-# Welcome to the Nginx Kubernetes Load Balancer Solution!
+# Welcome to the Nginx LoadBalancer for Kubernetes Solution!

 <br/>